-Zithromax (azithromycin) is an antibiotic medication that’s used to treat a variety of bacterial infections, including respiratory infections, skin infections, ear infections, and sexually transmitted infections.
-It belongs to a class of drugs called macrolide antibiotics, which work by stopping the growth of bacteria.
+Zithromax (azithromycin) is an antibiotic used to treat various bacterial infections, including respiratory, skin, ear, and sexually transmitted infections.
+It belongs to a class of drugs called macrolide antibiotics, which work by stopping the growth of certain strains of bacteria.

 Prescription required.
 Product of New Zealand.
 Shipped from New Zealand.